-- Note 1: This is the limit to which VDD can be lowered without losing RAM data. - 2: The supply current is mainly a function of the operating voltage and frequency.
-Other factors such as I/O pin loading, switching rate, oscillator type, internal code execution pattern and temperature also have an impact on the current consumption.

-The test conditions for all IDD measurements in active operation mode are:

-- 3: The power-down current in SLEEP mode does not depend on the oscillator type.
-Power-down current is measured with the part in SLEEP mode, with all I/O pins in hi-impedance state and tied to VDD and Vss. - 4: For RC osc configuration, current through REXT is not included.
-The current through the resistor can be estimated by the formula Ir = VDD/2REXT (mA) with REXT in kOhm. - 5: Timer1 oscillator (when enabled) adds approximately 20 $\mu$ A to the specification.
+- Legend: Thèse parameters are characterized but not tested. - † Data in "Typ" column is at 5V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not tested. - Note 1: This is the limit to which VDD can be lowered without losing RAM data. - 2: The supply current is mainly a function of the operating voltage and frequency.
+Other factors such as I/O pin loading and switching rate, oscillator type, internal code execution pattern and temperature also have an impact on the current consumption. - The test conditions for all IDD measurements in active operation mode are: - OSC1 = external square wave, from rail to rail; all I/O pins tristated, pulled to VDD - MCLR = VDD; WDT enabled/disabled as specified. - 3: The power-down current in SLEEP mode does not depend on the oscillator type.
+Power-down current is measured with the part in SLEEP mode, with all I/O pins in hi-impedance state and tied to VDD and Vss. - 4: For RC osc configuration, current through Rext is not included.
+The current through the resistor can be estimated by the formula Ir = VDD/2Rext (mA) with Rext in kOhm. - 5: Timer1 oscillator (when enabled) adds approximately 20 μA to the specification.
 This value is from characterization and is for design guidance only.
-This is not tested. - 6: The $\Delta$ current is the additional current consumed when this peripheral is enabled.
-This current should be added to the base IDD or IPD measurement. - 7: When BOR is enabled, the device will operate correctly until the VBOR voltage trip point is reached.
+This is not tested. - 6: The Δ current is the additional current consumed when this peripheral is enabled.
+This current should be added to the base IDD or IPD measurement.